Battle of El Espinillo

-The battle of El Espinillo was a naval engagement between warships of the Argentine Navy that took place on 29 September 1893 on the Paraná River, along El Espinillo Island, Entre Ríos, on the opposite bank from the city of Rosario, Santa Fe.
+The battle of El Espinillo was a naval engagement between warships of the Argentine Navy that took place during an insurrection on 29 September 1893 on the Paraná River, along El Espinillo Island, Entre Ríos, on the opposite bank from the city of Rosario, Santa Fe.
 The action was the result of a rebellion against the National Government led by the Radical Civic Union (UCR) party, known as the Argentine Revolution of 1893.
 It was the largest battle involving armoured naval units in Argentina.

 Background: Argentine Revolution of 1893

 The so-called Argentine Revolution of 1893 was a failed insurrection by members of the Radical Civic Union (UCR) against the government of Argentina, then controlled by the National Autonomist Party (PAN).
 The insurrection pursued the goals of the Revolution of the Park of 1890, whose intentions of ending corruption and electoral fraud were further echoed in the Revolution of 1905.

 Luis Sáenz Peña took office after being elected president on 10 April, but the vote was overshadowed by the proscription of the UCR.
 The UCR split then into two factions led by Leandro N. Alem (los líricos, "the Lyricists") and by his nephew and protégé, Hipólito Yrigoyen (los rojos, "the Reds").
-Alem was for taking power through a coup d´ état, while Yrigoyen, who managed to promote his ally Aristóbulo del Valle to minister of defense, was confident that provincial rebellions could force the government to the bargain table.
+Alem was in favor of taking power through a coup d´ état, while Yrigoyen, who managed to promote his ally Aristóbulo del Valle to minister of defense, was confident that provincial rebellions could force the government to the bargaining table.
 Several uprisings erupted in different jurisdictions in July, instigated by the “Reds”.
 One of them, in Buenos Aires Province, was commanded by Yrigoyen himself.
 Del Valle took the chance to call to fresh elections, but his proposal was eventually defeated at the chamber of representatives.
 On 25 August, after the resignation of Del Valle, the National Committee of the UCR ordered their members to lay down weapons.
 After denouncing Yrigoyen's approachment as “appeasement” and “treason”, Alem and his followers, supported by Swiss-German and Italian settlers from farming communities, abetted a rebellion against the central government in Rosario, which broke out on 25 September.